Learning-Assisted Optimization for Transmission Switching: Numerical simulations

 \section{Numerical simulations}

 In this section, we present the computational results of the different methodologies discussed in Section \ref{sec:met} for a realistic network.
 In particular, we compare all approaches using a 118-bus network that includes 186 lines \cite{blumsack2006network}.
 This network size is sufficiently substantial to render the instances nontrivial for current algorithms, yet not so large as to make them computationally intractable.
 Indeed, this is the most commonly used network to test OTS solving strategies in the literature \cite{fisher2008optimal, kocuk2016cycle, fattahi2019bound, johnson2020knearest, dey2022node}.
 As justified in Section \ref{sec:ots}, we consider a fixed connected spanning subgraph of 117 lines, while the remaining 69 lines can be switched on or off to minimize the operation cost.
 The spanning subgraph has been chosen in order to obtain sufficiently challenging problems.
-For this network, we generate 500 different instances of the OTS problem that differ on the nodal demand $d_n$, which is randomly sampled using independent uniform distributions in the range $[0.9\widehat{d}_n,1.1\widehat{d}_n]$, where $\widehat{d}_n$ is the baseline demand.
-The database information can be downloaded from \cite{OASYS2023learning}.
+For this network, we generate 500 different instances of the OTS problem that differ in the nodal demand $d_n$ using probability distributions centered in the baseline demand $\widehat{d}_n$.
+Since the demand variability may significantly affect the performance of the compared methodologies, we consider the following three cases: \begin{itemize} \item[-] \emph{Unif10}: The demand levels are sampled using independent uniform distributions in the range $[0.9\widehat{d}_n,1.1\widehat{d}_n]$. \item[-] \emph{Unif20}: The demand levels are sampled using independent uniform distributions in the range $[0.8\widehat{d}_n,1.2\widehat{d}_n]$. \item[-] \emph{Normal}: The demand levels are sampled using a multinormal distribution with the correlation matrix obtained from the demand time series available at \cite{joswig2021opflearndata}. \end{itemize} The three database files can be downloaded from \cite{OASYS2023learning}.
 We use a leave-one-out cross-validation technique under which all the available data except for one data point is used as the training set, and the left-out data point is used as the test set.
 Consequently, the number of nearest neighbors $K$ ranges from 1 to 499.
 This process is repeated for all data points and the resulting performance metrics are averaged to get an estimate of the model's generalization performance.

 All optimization problems have been solved using GUROBI 9.1.2 \cite{gurobi} on a Linux-based server with CPUs clocking at 2.6 GHz, 1 thread and 8 GB of RAM.
 In all cases, the optimality GAP has been set to $0.01\%$ and the time limit to 1 hour.